Mirandola mint: Coinage under John Francis II (1515-1533)

 The birth of the Mirandola mint dates back to a few years after the siege of Mirandola by pope Julius II, when in 1515 the Emperor of the Holy Roman Empire, Maximilian I of Hapsburg, granted the Lord Giovanni Francesco Pico della Mirandola permission to mint coins: in fact, the first coins in which the Pico coat of arms is depicted next to the imperial eagle date back to that year.

 In 1524, during the period of the Mirandola witch-hunt, the first gold coins were minted with the effigy St Francis of Assisi with the stigmata, but a scandal broke out when it was discovered that doubloons e ducats were gold low-grade.
-Giovanna Carafa, wife of Gianfrancesco Picoand defined as a "tyrannically avaricious woman", was accused by the partisans of her nephew Galeotto II Pico of having forged the gold coins out of resentment towards her husband, but she blamed the Jewish mintmaster Santo di Bochali (a mere executor of the sovereign's wishes), who had all his goods confiscated and was beheaded in the main square by order of Giovanfrancesco to save his wife's reputation.
+Giovanna Carafa, wife of Gianfrancesco Pico and defined as a "tyrannically avaricious woman", was accused by the partisans of her nephew Galeotto II Pico of having forged the gold coins out of resentment towards her husband, but she blamed the Jewish mintmaster Santo di Bochali (a mere executor of the sovereign's wishes), who had all his goods confiscated and was beheaded in the main square by order of Giovanfrancesco to save his wife's reputation.

 Unfortunately, the reputation of Mirandola's gold coinage was seriously compromised and it was necessary to switch from ducats to the minting of gold shields.
 The silver coinage of Giovanni Francesco II Pico is very rare (since the mintmaster was more interested in profiting from the gold coins), while the copper coinage was characterised by the issue of bagattini of reduced weight compared to other mints.